With the amount of time and effort you put into your knitting, you want your finished project to look fabulous.

 - Natural fibers like wool & alpaca benefit most from full wash blocking

-- For more delicate items like angora, cashmere, mohair and wool blends and acrylic and synthetics, knitters recommend spritz/spray blocking.
-(This is just like the washing method, but you spritz the fabric with a spray bottle rather than soaking it completely.
+- For delicate items like angora, cashmere, mohair and wool blends and acrylic and synthetics, knitters recommend spritz/spray blocking.
+(This is like the washing method, but you spritz the fabric with a spray bottle than soaking completely.)

-- Steam blocking is an alternative method that uses heat and moisture.
-Never use a heat method on silk.
-It’s too delicate to withstand it.
+- Steam blocking is an alternative method using heat and moisture.
+Never use a heat method on silk, too delicate.
 This method is good for cotton and linen.

 How Do I Block Acrylic Yarn?